ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 - Why you shouldn't have event handling in a `forever` loop
 - How is `pause` executed and what is affected (e.g. other repeated behavior, event handling, etc.)
   - `pause()` should be avoided, especially with multiple `forever()` loops
+  - `pause` calls `fiber_sleep(ms);`, so depending on what that does and what a fiber is executing, and how fibers are assigned, pause may only be blocking one fiber and may or may not have implications on the global dynamics

 ##### `forever` vs `while`